 Tips for Successful Self-Publishing

 • Start a business.
 Selling your book is a business.
 There will be expenses, one way or another.
-Whether you choose a vanity press, a print-on-demand publisher or contract with a local printer yourself, there will be expenses to produce the book.
+Whether you choose a vanity press, a print-on-demand publisher, or a local printer, there will be expenses to produce the book.
 Even if you decide to sell it solely as an e-book and not have printing costs, you'll still want a professional designer, editor, and proofreader to make your cover beautiful and your copy clean and professional.
 You'll have marketing expenses, too, because writing it is only the beginning.
 If people don't know about it, they surely can't purchase it.
 Even a few promotional copies will need to go to your local newspaper's editor and local library.

 Also on this site

 For Further Reading

 Contact me for help with your current book project.
 I can also recommend book and website designers who are professional and easy to work with.